mautic/user-documentation/docs/configuration/settings.rst

 Amazon SQS
 ----------
-The Amazon SQS transport is ideal when your Mautic instance is hosted on AWS.
-You will need to install a composer dependency via ``composer require symfony/amazon-sqs-messenger``.
+The Amazon SQS transport is ideal when hosting your Mautic instance on AWS.
+You need to install a Composer dependency via ``composer require symfony/amazon-sqs-messenger``.
 See the example of the configuration below.

 .. image:: images/queue-amazon-sqs.png
   :width: 600